Crimson Quill’s Appraisal #277

 “I think all you need is a small taste of success, and you will find it suits you”

-The real kicker lays in a certain French exchange student by the name of Monique Junet.
+The real treasure lies in a certain French exchange student by the name of Monique Junet.
 Diane Franklin (Amityville II, TerrorVision) rose to stardom in the eighties before becoming disillusioned by the industry and filmmakers’ insistence that she shed her clothes for her art.
 There are precious few others who evoked the feeling of adoration she did, teenage loins tweaked in unison every single time she batted her eyelashes and I fell headlong for her the first time I laid eyes on her.
 As Monique she gives a wonderfully whimsical turn and the steadily strengthening bond between the pair provides the beating heart to Better Off Dead.
 This is where Holland’s film cements itself in our psyche, at its core it is a love story, despite being utterly ridiculous for the most part.

 I can’t ever regard it as the perfect movie, in that respect, my head rules my heart.
 Some of the jokes fall flat and it won’t appeal to everyone as it often teeters perilously over outright spoof.
 However, there are few pieces so refreshingly honest, so able to laugh at themselves and not culpable of taking themselves too seriously.
 Throw in a truly evocative soundtrack showcasing the talents of Rupert Hine and Howard Jones among others and a glorious animated title sequence the likes of which became commonplace in the eighties, and you have yourself a keeper.
 My one wish is that one day this appraisal will find itself in Holland’s hands so he can realize just how much his quirky little exposé on teenage angst resonates even now.